awolfrost/FTB-App-Feedback/README.md

 Need some help using the app?
 Get in touch on our [Helpdesk](https://feed-the-beast.com/support).

-Wanna just have a chat about app?
+Wanna just have a chat about our app?
 Jump on our [Discord](https://ftb.team/discord).